How do I store cheese?

 Cheese is optimally served at room temperature.
 We suggest removing your cheese from the fridge and allowing it to open up.
 When sampling your cheeseboard, we always recommend starting with the mildest cheese, and working your way up to the stronger, more complex flavours.

 What does off-the-wheel, or cut-to-order mean?

 Many of our cheeses come in multi-kilogram wheels, straight from the cheesemaker.
-Rather then pre-cut and vacuum seal our cheeses, we take pride in storing them and custom cutting your order on demand.
+Rather than pre-cut and vacuum seal our cheeses, we take pride in storing them and custom cutting your order on demand.
 This preserves the freshness and flavour integrity and allows you to get as much or as little as you need at one time.

 Why do we like raw milk cheese?

 Raw milk is simply unpasteurized milk.
 We believe that using raw milk helps maintain the subtleties of terroir in the cheese making process allowing for more complex flavours to shine through.